Iambuksman/face-recognition/README.md

-In the early develpmental phase of a face recognition web app.
+In the early developmental phase of a face recognition web app.
 I am following a video tutorial and made some adjustments on my own to suit my style.
 So far, I've learned how to build and structure individual react apps and i find it amazing.
 Today is 2/18/2020.
 Would continue in my quest for more practical knowledge.

+Please, hover over the brain on the top left of the web page.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).